-(n) Restricted Extended Studies Parking Permits allow University employees, including student teaching supervisors, field service personnel in the School of Social Work, and personnel in the School of Extended Studies, whose University responsibilities necessitate daily travel to and from locations in the Portland Metropolitan area, access to the restricted Extended Studies permit parking lot, or any general permit facility, to include, but not be limited to the hours of 7:30 a.m. to 7:00 p.m.
-Monday - Thursday and on Friday until 5:00 p.m.
-The Vice President for Finance and Administration shall determine which University employees meet the minimum criteria for eligibility for a Restricted Parking Permit.
+(m) Restricted Extended Studies Parking permits allow University employees, whose University responsibilities necessitate daily travel to and from locations in the Portland Metropolitan area, access to the restricted Extended Studies permit parking lot, or any general permit facility, to include, but not be limited to the hours of 7:30 a.m. to 7:00 p.m.
+Monday-Thursday and on Friday until 5:00 p.m.
+The Vice President for Finance and Administration shall determine which University employees meet the minimum criteria for eligibility for a Restricted Parking permit.

-(o) Student Housing Permits allow a vehicle to be parked in any space designated as a Student Housing Permit parking area, except for spaces marked reserved or otherwise restricted.
-Student Housing Permits are available to those individuals with proof of on campus student residency, and proof of registration at the University for at least eight (8) credit hours.
+(n) Student Housing permits allow a vehicle to be parked in any space designated as a Student Housing permit parking area, except for spaces marked reserved or otherwise restricted.
+Student Housing permits are available to those individuals with proof of on campus student residency, and proof of registration at the University for at least six (6) credit hours.
+Permits have lot and eligibility restrictions.